List up to 20 items a month

 However, starting your auctions at 99p is still a good way to attract buyers.

 You might feel a bit exposed using this method, as you can’t use a reserve, but it can encourage people to take a look at your item and make that first bid.

 Obviously if you have something valuable to sell you shouldn’t take this risk and should put a reserve, a higher starting price or buy-it-now option to ensure you don't lose out.

 But for unwanted high-street clothes, games, toys, books, shoes and CDs it’s the perfect bargain price to get people interested.

 You may have worked into the early hours to list all your items but if you end the auction at the same time, buyers are unlikely to be around to battle it out for your goods.

 Ending auctions early in the morning during the week or during business working hours is a bad move because buyers aren’t generally online.
-I know quite a few people who have lost out on a good final selling price because they ended the auction at 3am on a Tuesday.
+You're almost certainly going to lose out on a decent final selling price if you end an auction at 3am on a Tuesday.

 eBay gets its most traffic at weekends so this is the best time to end your auction.
-I have found a Sunday afternoon works best.
+Sunday afternoon tends to work best.
 This is when people tend to stay in and have lazy days browsing the internet.
-It’s the perfect time for people to get obsessed with your listings and battle for them until bedtime.
+It’s the perfect time for people to get obsessed with your listings and battle for it.

 You need to use key words people will search for in the title of your auction in order to get your listing seen.

 ‘Toy Jail’ might come up in a few searches but ‘Fisher Price Batman Gotham City Jail’ will definitely get you more views.